Update: Blackjewel miners wait for news as disagreement slows court proceedings

 The miners who stayed behind and continue to protest are thankful for those who went on the miners' behalf while they hold down the fort on the Harlan County train tracks.

-As we reported Sunday, several companies made bids to take over the mines across the region and potentially re-open them.
 We should learn at Monday's hearing if those bids will be accepted.

 We have a reporter at Charleston keeping us updated.